 Can You Recycle CFLs?

 You can recycle the metal and glass in fluorescent light bulbs, but the bulb or tube itself requires disposal in a reprocessing facility.
-Bulb recyclers use specialized technology to extract Mercury safely including lamp processors, compact crush & separation (CCS), HID lamp crushers, distillers to vaporize Mercury
+Bulb recyclers use specialised technology to extract Mercury safely including lamp processors, compact crush & separation (CCS), HID lamp crushers, distillers to vaporise Mercury